edenlabllc/playbook/collaboration_rules.md

 **The Definition of Done - ticket has been developed, tested and deployed to the staging environment**

 ## Sprint planning
+Sprint planning session should happen before sprint starts.
+All the project team members should take part in this session.
+PO defines the high-level sprint goal.
+SA presents the user_story or task purpose/details and specs.
+Any team member can ask questions to clarify the task statement and agree on the implementation options.
+After discussion and evaluation task should be estimated using the Planning Pocker [technique](https://en.wikipedia.org/wiki/Planning_poker)

 ## Daily stand-ups
+All the project team members are required to attend scrum meetings.
+Anyone else is allowed to attend, but is there only to listen.
+This makes scrum meetings an excellent way for a Scrum team to disseminate information.
+The daily scrum meeting is not used as a problem-solving or issue resolution meeting.
+Issues that are raised are taken offline and usually dealt with by the relevant subgroup immediately after the meeting.
+During the daily scrum, each team member answers the following three questions:
+* What did you do yesterday?
+* What will you do today?
+* Are there any impediments in your way?

 ## Issue tracking
 By default we use Github as an issue tracker for all the projects

 Usually we decompose the project into: